A lifestyle and financial blog with words of wisdom from Kim.Learn More

 At Metis Financial Group, we specialize in complete, customized financial planning through LPL Financial.
 Our strategy is simple: we take the time to get to know you, and to understand your dreams, hopes and plans for today and the future.
 Together, we craft a financial strategy that enables you to enjoy the rewards of your hard work today while preparing you for the days ahead.
 Our goal is to help you feel confident in all your financial decisions.

-Located in the Signature Center in Denver West near Golden, Metis Financial Group offers the full range of financial services.
+Located in the Western Wealth Advisors office in Denver West near Golden, Metis Financial Group offers the full range of financial services.

 One of the best gifts that you can give yourself, and your family is a clear financial plan.
-Time flies, and we owe it to ourselves and the people we love to have a comprehensive financial strategy.
+Time flies, and we owe it to ourselves and the people we love to have a comprehensive strategy toward financial independence.
 Let's get started today!Contact Us

 Use this calculator to better see the potential impact of compound interest on an asset.